 - They are Emeshi Northern Japanese tribal warriors, and some Ottoman-Balcan Yaya incendiary javelinmen for pre 1512 Ottomans

-- QR Miniatures is a newly formed company making 15mm Polish figures - from Poland.
+- QR Miniatures is a Polish company selling 15mm figuires relating to Polish history - from Poland.

 - Small range of around 50 ECW figures, and also some Samurai all sold by Warrior Miniatures in Scotland.

 - Figures are generally quite small , and are sold in singles

 - Extensive War of the League of Ausgberg Range , recently (July 2012) purchased from Hallmark Figures, includes Highlanders, Foot, Dragoons, Grenadiers/Fusilers and Horse